StevenTagawa/PythonProject5-2020/README.md

 application's features.

 If you need to recreate the original journal.db, run "debug_test.py".
-Note that if you do not delete the existing journal.py before doing this, "debug_test.py" will create duplicate entries.
+Note that if you do not delete the existing journal.db before doing this, "debug_test.py" will create duplicate entries.

 **Users:**